Lacrymology/states/doc/intro.rst

 - MongoDB NoSQL database
 - Sentry: error notification and reporting

-Once Salt Master will support properly multi-master, the state will support it.
+Once Salt Master supports properly multi-master, the state will support it.

 Evolution
 ---------